 1. Paneer Roll

-- Add spices and herbs, salt as per your choice and taste.
+- Add spices and herbs, and salt as per your choice and taste.

 - Make chapatis.